Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/ribbon.md

  - **Width Scale**: Modifies the width of all lines.
  - **Color**: Selects the line color from a color wheel.
 Its saturation can be modified using the slider.

-Additionally, for the specific case of debugging fibers, a fiber scale value can be set to set a custom fiber length.
+Additionally, for the specific case of debugging fibers, one more attribute is available:

+ - **Fiber scale value**: can be modified to set a custom fiber length.